-Alternatively, you can approach a SEBI Registered Investment Advisor or fee-only financial planner) and seek investment advice from him/her.
+If you can’t pick the right funds on your own, you can approach a SEBI Registered Investment Advisor or fee-only financial planner and seek investment advice from him/her.
 Such advisers assist you in constructing your portfolio.
 You can subsequently invest in direct mutual funds.

-Where you to want to invest?
+Where would you invest?
 Direct mutual funds or Regular mutual funds?

 Image Credit: Simon Cunningham/LendingMemo[dot]com, 2013.
 Original Image and information about usage rights can be downloaded from Flickr.